Resources and Benefits

 Disability and accommodations

-The Office of Wellness and Academic Support provides accommodations to help ensure equitable access to education for all learners.
-If you are a learner who has a disability and may need accommodations to fully participate in orientation and/or educational program activities, please register with Student Services as soon as possible to seek accommodations or support services.
-For assistance, contact Disability Access Services.
+If you are a learner who has a disability and may need accommodations to fully participate in orientation and/or educational program activities, please register with Recovery and Claims Services as soon as possible to seek accommodations or support services.
+Successful accommodation of a trainee’s needs takes time and careful planning.
+View disability accommodations resources and connect with a Disability Compliance Advisor.

 Mayo Employee Resource Groups